THE FIRST 24 HOURS:

 You may have received intravenous drugs to make your surgical procedure comfortable for you.
 Although the major effects of these drugs wear off rapidly, there may be residual effects that can alter your judgment and physical abilities.
-To ensure that your post-anesthesia treatment will be uneventful:
+To ensure your post-anesthesia treatment will be uneventful:

-You are to go directly home after your surgery and rest quietly the remainder of the day.
+- You are to go directly home after your surgery and rest quietly the remainder of the day.
 The residual effect of your intravenous medications may cause you to be drowsy.
-Your pain medications (pills issued for post-operative pain reduction) may also cause drowsiness.
+Your pain medications (pills issued for post-operative pain reduction) may also cause nausea.
 The combined effect may make you feel lightheaded or dizzy, so do not use stairs at home, etc. without assistance for the remainder of the day.

 - No driving of motor vehicles or operating machinery for 24 hours or while taking narcotic medications.

 - Do not schedule major decisions while taking narcotic medications.